trap-bytes/403jump/README.md

 ## Overview

-403JUMP is a tool designed for penetration testers and bug bounty hunters to audit the security of web applications by attempting to bypass HTTP 403 (Forbidden) pages.
-It automates the process of sending various HTTP requests and headers to identify potential security vulnerabilities.
+403JUMP is a tool designed for penetration testers and bug bounty hunters to audit the security of web applications.
+It aims to bypass HTTP 403 (Forbidden) pages using various techniques.

 ![403JUMP Image](https://raw.githubusercontent.com/trap-bytes/403jump/bd50f22b15d13670947ea732e1a14f7a33253106/static/tool.png)